-in the marginal means for the never homeless group relative to the group that had been homeless only one time (marginal mean difference = -0.66; standard error = 0.01; P < 0.001) and relative to those who had been homeless multiple times (marginal mean difference = -0.69; standard error = 0.01; P < 0.001).
-We also found a small but significant difference in cumulative developmental risk score between the group with a single homelessness episode compared with those with multiple episodes of homelessness (marginal mean difference = -0.03; standard error = 0.01; P = 0.009).
+An analysis of covariance tested for the hypothesized relations predicting current cumulative developmental risk from childhood adversity scores and homelessness experience, again controlling for age, minority status, sex, and income.
+When considered together in the model, childhood adversity score (F (1, 803087) = 35,169.23; p < .001) and homelessness experience (F (2, 803087) = 8,611.89; p < .001) each predicted the cumulative developmental risk score.
+Follow-up pairwise comparisons (least significant difference) revealed significant differences in the marginal means for the never homeless group relative to the group that had been homeless only one time (marginal mean difference = -0.66; std. error = 0.01; p < .001) and relative to those who had been homeless multiple times (marginal mean difference = -0.69; std. error = 0.01; p < .001).
+We also found a small but significant difference in cumulative developmental risk score between the group with a single homelessness episode compared to those with multiple episodes of homelessness (marginal mean difference = -0.03; std. error = 0.01; p = .009).